-Mozilla must fund a separate team to re-develop features atop a less-capable runtime.
-Every feature that interacts with web content must be re-developed in an ad-hoc way using inferior tools.
+To start, Mozilla must fund a separate team to re-develop features atop a less-capable runtime.
+Every feature that interacts with web content must be rebuilt in an ad-hoc way using inferior tools.
 Everything from form autofill to password management to content blocking requires extra resources to build for iOS.
 Not only does this tax development of the iOS product, it makes coordinated feature launches more costly across all ports.

 Most substantially, iOS policies against default browser choice — combined with "in-app-browser" and search entry point shenanigans — have delayed and devalued browser choice.

 Until late 2020, users needed to explicitly tap the Firefox icon on the home screen to get back to their browser.
 Naïvely tapping links would, instead, load content in Safari.
 This split experience causes a sort of pervasive forgetfulness, making the web less useful.

 Continuous partial web amnesia is bad for users, but it hurts browser makers too.
 On OSes with competition, convincing a user to download a new browser has a chance of converting nearly all of their browsing to that product. iOS (along with Android and Facebook's mobile apps) undermine this by constantly splitting browsing, ignoring the user's default.
-When users don't consistently end up in their browser, searches occur through it less often, affecting revenue.
+When users don't end up in their browser, searches occur through it less often, affecting revenue.
 Web developers also experience this as a reduction in visible share of browsing from competing products, reducing incentives to support alternative engines.

 A foregetful web also hurts publishers.
 Ad bid rates are suppressed, and users struggle to access pay-walled content when browsing is split.
 The conspicuious lack of re-engagement features like Push Notifications are the rotten cherry on top, forcing sites to push users to the App Store where Apple doesn't randomly log users out, or deprive publishers of key features.

 Users, browser makers, web developers, and web businesses all lose.
 The hat-trick of value destruction.